-R3.01 A TiDES survey plan This shall be optimised for revisions to the LSST observing strategies.
-This will optimise TiDES for the evolving LSST field choice, cadence, filters and depth based on the latest LSST OpSim.

-R3.02 An LSST:UK spectroscopic targeting algorithm This shall provide the overall framework to convert targets selected in LASAIR into the format required for 4MOST Observing Blocks (OBs).
-This should include the ability to provide OBs (or equivalent) for other facilities.

-R3.03 A prioritisation algorithm This algorithm shall prioritise such targets for 4MOST observation according to science case, and shall include light-curve information and contextual data.
-This should include the ability to adjust the prioritisation for observation at other facilities.

-R3.04 The 4MOST ingestion procedure This shall ingest our prioritised and formatted 4MOST OBs into the 4MOST observing system.
-This will combine as required with other 4MOST (static) targets.

-R3.05 Spectral Success Criteria (SSC) We shall define SSC for 4MOST observations of LSST transients based on our simulations of LSST transients and the 4MOST Exposure Time Calculator

-R3.06 Pseudo-automated (machine) classification We shall implement classification of the quick-look 4MOST spectra that will be produced at Paranal following observation by 4MOST.
-We will determine the level of required human oversight to produce error-free classifications.
-We should implement this algorithm on LASAIR.

-R3.07 Handshake software We shall develop software to 'handshake' with LASAIR to return all transient classifications to the UK community.
+- R3.01 A TiDES survey plan This shall be optimised for revisions to the LSST observing strategies.
+This will optimise TiDES for the evolving LSST field choice, cadence, filters and depth based on candidate LSST OpSims. - R3.02 An LSST:UK spectroscopic targeting algorithm This shall provide the overall framework to convert targets selected in LASAIR into the format required for 4MOST Observing Blocks (OBs). - R3.03 A prioritisation algorithm This algorithm shall prioritise such targets for 4MOST observation according to science case, and shall include light-curve information. - R3.04 The 4MOST ingestion procedure This shall ingest our prioritised and formatted 4MOST OBs into the 4MOST observing system.
+This will combine as required with other 4MOST (static) targets. - R3.05 Spectral Success Criteria (SSC) We shall define SSC for 4MOST observations of LSST transients based on our simulations of LSST transients and the 4MOST Exposure Time Calculator. - R3.06 Pseudo-automated (machine) classification We shall implement classification of the quick lock 4MOST spectra that will be produced at Paranal following observation by 4MOST.
+We will determine the level of required human eversight to produce error free classifications.
+We should implement this algorithm on LASAIR. - R3.07 Handshake software We shall develop software to 'handshake' with LASAIR to return all transient classifications to the LSST community.

-R3.08 Testing programs during commissioning We shall test our algorithms on available data taken during LSST commissioning.
+R3.08 Testing programs during sommissioning.
+We shall test our algorithms on available data taken during LSST commissioning.
 This will include data from facilities such as the AAT/2dF spectrograph.
 This will ensure that our fibre allocation algorithms are optimal and our classification routines are working.
 We shall return any classifications to the UK community via LASAIR.